Marine Turtle Conservation: Protecting Endangered Turtles 2024

 Degradation of habitats is another serious issue.
 Important nesting habitats are frequently destroyed by coastal development for real estate and tourism.
 Hatchlings’ chances of survival are significantly decreased when they are unable to make their way to the ocean due to light pollution from coastal houses, which causes disorientation.

-See also Global Wildlife Conservation Initiatives
+See also How To Support Wildlife Conservation

 Marine turtles are unintentionally but fatally threatened by bycatch.
 Many turtles suffer injuries or even perish as a result of becoming inadvertently entangled in fishing gear, such as longlines, gillnets, and trawls.
 Although there have been attempts to use fishing gear that is favorable to turtles, bycatch is still an issue in many places.